John R. Allen

-John Rutherford Allen (born December 15, 1953) is a retired United States Marine Corps four-star general, and former commander of the NATO International Security Assistance Force and U.S. Forces – Afghanistan (USFOR-A).
-On September 13, 2014, President Barack Obama appointed Allen as special presidential envoy for the Global Coalition to Counter ISIL (Islamic State of Iraq and the Levant).
-He was succeeded in that role by Brett McGurk on October 23, 2015.
+John Rutherford Allen (born 15 December 1953) is a retired United States Marine Corps four-star general, and former commander of the NATO International Security Assistance Force and U.S. Forces – Afghanistan (USFOR-A).
+On 13 September 2014, president Barack Obama appointed Allen as special presidential envoy for the Global Coalition to Counter ISIL (Islamic State of Iraq and the Levant).
+He was succeeded in that role by Brett McGurk on 23 October 2015.
 He is the co-author of Turning Point: Policymaking in the Era of Artificial Intelligence with Darrell M. West (Brookings Institution Press, 2020) and Future War and the Defence of Europe alongside Lieutenant General (Ret.)
 Ben Hodges and Professor Julian Lindley French (Oxford University Press, 2021).
-Allen was president of the Brookings Institution from October 2017 until his resignation on June 12, 2022.
+Allen was president of the Brookings Institution from October 2017 until his resignation on 12 June 2022.

 Early life and education

-Allen was born at Fort Belvoir, Virginia, on December 15, 1953; his father, Joseph K. Allen, was a Navy veteran of World War II and the Korean War who retired as a lieutenant commander.
+Allen was born at Fort Belvoir, Virginia, on 15 December 1953; his father, Joseph K. Allen, was a Navy veteran of World War II and the Korean War who retired as a lieutenant commander.
 He attended Flint Hill School in Oakton, Virginia.
 He graduated with military honors from the U.S. Naval Academy with the Class of 1976, receiving a Bachelor of Science degree in Operations Analysis.
 He is a 1998 Distinguished Graduate of the National War College.
 He holds a Master of Arts degree in National Security Studies from Georgetown University, a Master of Science degree in Strategic Intelligence from the National Defense Intelligence College, and a Master of Science degree in National Security Strategy from the National War College of National Defense University.